Predictive model training in Kubeflow Pipelines

 About this scenario

-- Understanding the basics of Kubeflow Pipelines and components
+- Understanding the basics of Kubeflow Pipelines and its components

 - Creating and running pipelines

-- Managing model training processes using 'Experiment' and 'Run'
+- Managing the model training process with Experiments and Runs

 Supported tools